flowplayer/wordpress-flowplayer/readme.txt

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 2.0.1 - 6 April 2016 =
+* Fix issue for sites with older PHP versions

 = 2.0.0 - 5 April 2016 =
 This is a large update.
 It has been tested extensively but we still could have missed something.
 Make sure to test it before installing on a live site.
 * Updated Flowplayer to v6.0.5